The Data Protection Act 2018 and GDPR protects information held about you by organisations including the Council.

 Can I make a request for someone else?

 Yes, but we need to be absolutely sure that you are authorised by them to make the request.
 Proof must be in writing and signed by that person to confirm you are entitled to act on their behalf.

 Can I request information about a deceased person?

-You may only access your own information, and someone else’s if you’ve provided proof that you are entitled to act on their behalf, under the Data Protection Act.
+You may only access your own information, and someone else’s if you’ve provided proof that you are entitled to act on their behalf, under the Data Protection Act 2018 and GDPR.
 Requests for other people’s information, including the deceased, will be dealt with under the Freedom of Information Act.

 What if I am not happy with the way my request has been dealt with?

 If you are unhappy with the way your request has been handled or you wish to object to the council's decision in the first instance please visit our complaints page.